Essential oils are amazing! Their aromas are fresh and uplifting, and create a good mood and bright aroma.

 - The much more common way to extract citrus oils is through cold pressing.
 This is a mechanical separation that involves pressing the essential oil out.
 The cold temperature pressing preserves the potency of the aroma.

 If the citrus oil you’re looking to purchase doesn’t specify, it will very likely be cold pressed.
 Should a citrus oil be specifically steam distilled, the label will identify it as such.
-Have a look at this steam distilled lemon from Plant Therapy.
+Have a look at this lemon variety from Plant Therapy.

 Steam distilled citrus essential oils are not photosensitive.
-If your summer DIY recipe includes Lemon essential oil, make sure to look for the steam distilled label.
+If your summer DIY recipe includes Lemon essential oil, make sure to look for that label.

 Which Citrus Essential Oils are n0t Phototoxic?